linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 23.02.2023
+- Topic: BeYou v3.7 & Kitchat v3.7
+- Directory: /posts/2023/February/23
+- Description: ``` After 3 months of hard work, we're thrilled to announce the release of BeYou Version 3.7!
+Our team has poured their hearts and souls into this update, and we can't wait for you to try it out.
+Let's get #BeYou-ing! ``` ; ```The wait is over!
+Version 3.7 of KitChat is here, and it's better than ever before.
+Our team has worked tirelessly to bring you the latest and greatest features, so get ready to #KitChat your way to new heights! 🚀💬 #UpgradeNow ```

 ### 22.02.2023
 - Topic: Linkspreed Multi Assistant
 - Directory: /posts/2023/February/22